forecast-lab/SSAE_tf2/README.md

 #### Model

-To build a Seasonally-integrated autoencoder (SSAE) model, place `models.py` in working directory and write the following script:
+To build a Seasonally-integrated Autoencoder (SSAE) model, place `models.py` in working directory and write the following script:

 	from tensorflow.keras.layers import Input
 	from models import SSAE